eprbell/rp2/README.md

 * make

 ## Running
-RP2 reads in two user-prepared files:
+Before running RP2 the user must prepare two files:
 - an ODS-format spreadsheet, containing crypto transactions (ODS-format files can be opened and edited with [LibreOffice](https://www.libreoffice.org/), Microsoft Excel and many other spreadsheet applications);
-- a JSON config file, describing the format of the spreadsheet file.
+- a JSON config file, describing the format of the spreadsheet file: what value each column corresponds to (e.g. timestamp, amount, exchange, fee, etc.) and which cryptocurrencies and exchanges to expect.

 The formats of these files are described in detail in the [Input Files](doc/input_files.md) section of the documentation.